perttum/you-could-be-MERN/readme.md

 Server and client base for quickstarting a MERN app.

 Comes with bunch of dependencies pre-installed.
-Check *package.json* for exact list of the libraries used.
+Check *package.json* files in client and server folders for exact list of the libraries used.

 ## Installation